 How does Chief Ethanol Fuels make ethanol?

-Liquefaction – The meal is combined with water and an enzyme called alpha-amylase.
-The mixture is heated to around 180 degrees Fahrenheit and is now in a mash form.
+The meal is combined with water and an enzyme called alpha-amylase.
+The mixture is heated to around 180-190 degrees Fahrenheit and is turned into a mash form.

-Saccharification – After the mash is cooled a second enzyme gluco amylase is added to convert the starch to fermentable sugars.
+After the mash is cooled, a second enzyme, glucoamylase, is added to convert the starch to fermentable sugars.

-Fermentation – Yeast is introduced to the mash.
-As the mash passes through a series of fermentation tanks the sugars are converted to ethanol.
-When the mash reaches the last tank called the beer well, all fermentable sugars have been converted to alcohol.
+Yeast is introduced to the mash.
+As the mash passes through a series of fermentation tanks the sugars are converted to ethanol and carbon dioxide.
+When the mash reaches the last tank called the beer well, the fermentable sugars have been converted to alcohol.

-Distillation – The alcohol and remaining non-fermentable solids enters the distillation columns where the alcohol is separated from the solids.
+The alcohol, water, and remaining non-fermentable solids called beer enters the distillation columns where the alcohol is separated from the solids and water mixture.
 The alcohol is greatly concentrated but still contains a small amount of water.
-The solids flow out the base of the column to the centrifuge.
+The solids and water mixture now called whole stillage flows out the base of the column to centrifuges.

-Centrifuge – The solids referred to as whole stillage is sent from the distillation column to a centrifuge.
+The whole stillage is sent from the distillation column to a centrifuge.
 This is where the heavier materials are separated and become the distillers grain.
 The thinner liquid is passed through an evaporator to make condensed solubles.
 Some of the solubles are added back into the feed.
-The product is now ready to be fed as wet cake or it can be dried to further reduce the moisture.
+The product is now ready to be fed as a wet cake or it can be dried to further reduce the moisture.
 Drying increases the cost of feed but it also extends the product’s life and transportability.
-For more information on feed products, see the co-products page.
+For more information on feed products, see the .